 New Orleans Brazilian Jiu-Jitsu is the oldest and largest Brazilian Jiu-Jitsu school in New Orleans.
 With over 12 black belts at four locations throughout the area, we are home to over 300 students locally and host to innumerable visitors from around the world.

-The School had its humble beginnings during the early 2000s as a small group of friends who gathered in a friend’s garage to exchange “rolls” and grappling knowledge.
-Following the flooding as a result of Hurricane Katrina, Professors Matthias Meister and “Doc” Eddie Lirette moved the school to its flagship location on Magazine Street.
-They adopted the “X” marked on hurricane-ravaged properties as the school’s logo: emblematic not only of survival, but the community’s resilience and power to persevere amidst the circumstances.
+The School had its humble beginnings during the late 90’s as a small group of Jiu Jitsu enthusiasts who gathered in a friend’s garage to exchange “rolls” and grappling knowledge.
+Following the flooding as a result of Hurricane Katrina, Professors Matthias Meister moved the school to its flagship location on Magazine Street.
+They adopted the “X” marked, by search and rescue crews, on hurricane-ravaged properties as the school’s logo: emblematic not only of survival, but the community’s resilience and power to persevere amidst the circumstances.

 Much like the city in which we reside, our school has weathered many storms and iterations, still evolving and growing into our own unique culture and style.
 Just as our city has adopted cultural practices via a rich international history, so too our Jiu-Jitsu is a unique blend of styles and practices that distinctly creates New Orleans Brazilian Jiu-Jitsu.

 We have an incredible team at Nola BJJ.
 Our instructors are dedicated to making you feel safe and providing the best learning experience possible no matter your experience level.
 Come train with us and see why we are the premier Brazilian Jiu Jitsu organization in New Orleans.